frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 >>  2>>  2>&1  <(...)
 ```

-Note: I've been writing shell scripts for 15 years, and I may use
+Note: I've been writing shell scripts daily for nearly 20 years, and I
-lesser known aspects of bash.
-Feel free to ask if my code is unclear.
+may use lesser known aspects of bash (and not know about recent
+features).
+Feel free to ask or comment if my code is unclear.

 #### wrap

+A matter of personal preference:

 ``` bash
 # too long to read: